chipsalliance/Surelog/README.md

 The preprocessor and the parser ASTs are made persistent on disk using Google Flatbuffers, enabling incremental compilation.

-The whole tool is built thread safe and performs multithread parsing.
+The tool is built thread safe and performs multithread parsing.

 Large files/modules/packages are splitted for multi-threading compilation.

 Surelog accepts IEEE Simulator-compliant project specification.

 Surelog issues Errors/Warning/Info/Notes about language compliance.

+Surelog allows for pre-compiled packages (UVM,...).

+# Build instructions

+SVIncCompil/README